Rational spheres and double disk bundles: Abstract

 \section{Abstract}

-A manifold $M$ is said to be a linear double disk bundle if it has two submanifolds $B_1$ and $B_2$ for which $M$ is diffeomorphic to the normal bundles of the $B_i$ glued together along their common boundary.
-We show that if $M^n$ is a closed simply connected $n$-manifold with $n$ even which is simultaneously a linear double disk bundle and a rational cohomology sphere, then $M$ must be homeomorphic to a sphere.
+A manifold $M$ is said to be a double disk bundle if it can be decomposed as a union of two disk bundles glued together by a diffeomorphism of their boundaries.
+We show that if $M^n$ is a closed simply connected $n$-manifold with $n$ even which is simultaneously a double disk bundle and a rational homology sphere, then $M$ must be homeomorphic to a sphere.
+In addition, we show that in any dimension, a highly connected rational homology sphere which supports a double disk bundle structure, then its "middle" cohomlogy group must be cyclic.